 Some people don’t share our passion for mushrooms.
 If your only exposure to edible mushrooms is the small tan & white button mushrooms that are commonly sold at grocery stores, we completely understand why you might be less than thrilled by mushrooms.
 After all, button mushrooms are the fungal equivalent of iceberg lettuce: a bland, tasteless medium that has to be “sauced up” to have anything resembling an interesting flavor.

 Good news: mushrooms are far more diverse than you may think and offer a staggering array of flavors:

 - sublime and sultry morels (early spring),

-- rich & savory black trumpets and bi-colored boletes (summer),
+- rich & savory bi-colored boletes (summer),

 - apricot-almond flavored chanterelles (summer-fall),

 - maple syrup flavored parasols (early fall),

 - lilac-nosed blewits that offer a hint of grape (fall-winter),